sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 **Step 3: How the Motor is controlled by the Motor Driver**

-Our Sensor Shield, included in the kit, serves as the control center for our Mars Rover.
+Our GalaxyRVR Shield, included in the kit, serves as the control center for our Mars Rover.
 It is the hub where we connect all our sensors, motors, and power supply.
 It consists of several components that allow us to control and power our Rover effectively.

 On the right side of the shield, you'll notice six motor ports.
 However, they are grouped into two sets, each controlled by a separate motor drive chip.
 Three ports marked "Left" are controlled by one chip, and the other three ports marked "Right" are controlled by another.